 The results were remarkable.
 The employees who had used the tool became 31% more likely to find coworkers with expertise relevant to meeting job goals.
 Those employees also became 88% more likely to accurately identify who could put them in contact with the right experts.
 They made these gains by observing what their coworkers talked about on Jive-n and with whom.
 The group that had no access to the tool showed no improvement on either measure over the same period.

-These tools can promote employee collaboration and knowledge sharing across silos.
+Since then we have studied internal social tools in various work settings, including banking, insurance, telecommunications, e-commerce, atmospheric science, and computing.
+The mounting evidence is clear: These tools can promote employee collaboration and knowledge sharing across silos.
 They can help employees make faster decisions, develop more innovative ideas for products and services, and become more engaged in their work and their companies.

 Over the past two decades organizations have sought some of these benefits through knowledge management databases, but with limited success.
 That’s because determining who has expertise and understanding the context in which it was created are important parts of knowledge sharing.
 Databases do not provide that type of information and connection.
 Social tools do.

 Source: What Managers Need to Know About Slack, Yammer, and Chatter

 How we communicate

 How we hire